bubdm/Xpandables.Net/README.md

 // IValidation{T} defines method contracts used to validate a type-specific argument using a decorator.
 // The validator get called during the control flow before the handdler.
+// If the validator returns a failed operation result, the execution will be interrupted
+// and the result of the validator will be returned.

 public sealed class ContactValidators :
    IValidation<Select>, IValidation<Add>, IValidation<Delete>, IValidation<Edit>